-Q-switched Ruby for black, sky blue & green ink
+- Active Q switched Ruby 694nm for the treatment of black, blue and green ink

-Our expert medical team has in excess of 15 years laser experience and have completed more than 40,000 successful treatments.
-Rest assured you are in safe hands.
-All procedures at Cambridge Skin & Laser Clinic are performed by fully qualified doctors and nurses.
-We do not employ therapists or technicians to operate our laser systems.
-To ensure the highest ethical standards are maintained at all times, staff at Cambridge Skin and Laser Clinic are never offered bonus incentives to sell treatments.
+All procedures at Cambridge Skin & laser Clinic are performed by fully qualified doctors and nurses.
+We do not employ therapists of technicians to operate our laser systems.
+To ensure the highest ethical standards are maintained at all times, staff at Cambridge Skin & Laser Clinic are never offered bonus incentives to sell treatments.

 How does the laser work?